Permanent

 Made of Stainless steel

-We begin our tour with an exotic landscape by metal sculptor Jim Mattern A series of flat planes creates a great deal of apparent depth in a sculpture that provides a vision of the wide Serengeti plains in Kenya and Tanzania, one of the most important ecosystems for birds and wildlife in the world.
+Serengeti Moon is an exotic landscape by metal sculptor Jim Mattern.
+A series of flat planes creates a great deal of apparent depth in a sculpture that provides a vision of the wide Serengeti plains in Kenya and Tanzania, one of the most important ecosystems for birds and wildlife in the world.
 The foreground focal point is an image of the iconic Acacia tree, symbol of the African savanna.

 HEART CONNECTION